dotnet/docs-maui/docs/tutorials/notes-data/includes/viewmodel.md

     The `Date` and `Identifier` properties are simple properties that just retrieve the corresponding values from the model.

     > [!TIP]
-    > For properties, the `=>` syntax greats a `get` only property where the statement to the right evaluates to a value.
+    > For properties, the `=>` syntax creates a `get`-only property where the statement to the right of `=>` must evaluate to a value to return.

-    The `Text` property does first checks if the value being set is a different value, if it is, it's set and the `OnPropertyChanged` method is called.
+    The `Text` property first checks if the value being set is a different value.
+If the value is different, it's set to the property and the `OnPropertyChanged` method is called.

     The `OnPropertyChanged` method is provided by the `ObservableObject` base class.
-This method detects the name of the calling code, which is the name of the property: **Text**. `OnPropertyChanged` then raises the `ObservableObject.PropertyChanged` event.
-The binding system provided by .NET MAUI recognizes that event, and updates any related bindings in the UI.
-For example, when the `Text` property changes, any UI element that is bound to that property will be notified that the value changed.
+This method uses the name of the calling code, in this case the property name of **Text**, and raises the `ObservableObject.PropertyChanged` event.
+This event supplies the name of the property to any event subscribers.
+The binding system provided by .NET MAUI recognizes this event, and updates any related bindings in the UI.
+In the example of this code, when the `Text` property changes, the event is raised, and any UI element that is bound to the `Text` property is notified that the property changed.

 01. Add the following command-properties to the class, which are the commands that the view can bind to: